Counting subgroups via Mirzakhani's curve counting: Introduction

-Since an unoriented closed geodesic corresponds to a conjugacy class of a cyclic subgroup of $\pi_1(\gS)$, we are going to extend the above results to the counting problem of conjugacy classes of finitely generated subgroups of $\pi_1(\Sigma )$.
-Our first main result can be stated as follows: \begin{theoremintro}[See Theorem \ref{thm:counting subgroup use length}] Let $\gG$ be a finite-index subgroup of $\Map (\gS)$.
-Given any finitely generated subgroups $H_1,\dots ,H_m$ of $\pi_1(\gS)$, each of whose limit set has at least two points, consider a formal finite sum
+Since an unoriented closed geodesic corresponds to a conjugacy class of a cyclic subgroup of $\pi_1(\gS)$, we are going to extend the above results to the counting problem of \emph{conjugacy classes of finitely generated subgroups of $\pi_1(\Sigma )$.} Our first main result can be stated as follows: \begin{theoremintro}[See Theorem \ref{thm:counting subgroup use length}] Let $\gG$ be a finite-index subgroup of $\Map (\gS)$.
+Let $H$ be a finitely generated subgroup of $\pi_1(\gS)$ such that its limit set contains at least two points.
+Then, there exists a constant $\mathfrak{c}^\Gamma_{g,r}(H)$ such that